lampkicking/charm-nagios/README.md

 - `livestatus_path` - Configuration of where the livestatus module is stored - defaults to /var/lib/nagios3/livestatus/socket.

+- `livestatus_args` - Arguments to be passed to the livestatus module, defaults to empty.

 - `nagios_user` - The effective user that nagios will run as.

 - `nagios_group` - The effective group that nagios will run as.